YXR0529/Sudoku/README.md

 - multi
 - killer

+Images of different kinds of sudoku are in folder image

 In order to use the python file to solve the game, you need:
 - Download the python file relating to a certain kind of sudoku and the original .sdk file.